pirtleshell/AladinLite/misc/README.md

 ## `Sesame.resolve` relay

 `resolveNames.php` contains a script that relays requests to CDS's [Sesame object resolution service](http://cds.u-strasbg.fr/cgi-bin/Sesame).
 This is a hacky solution, but someday in the near future, CDS will implement implement the service under https protocol.
+It is currently live [here](https://laniakean.com/api/v1/resolveNames/?) as an endpoint in the [Laniakean API](https://laniakean.com/api#resolve-names-api).

 ## License